Metallic electro-optic effects in topological chiral crystals: III. Tight-binding model

 The energy dependence of $D$ for our tight-binding model is displayed in the right panel of Fig. 2a where we observe a valley and a peak near the energetic positions (dashed black lines) of the highfold fermions at $\Gamma$ and $R$, respectively.
 To elucidate the origin of these features, we calculate the $D$-resolved energy spectrum (Fig. 2a left panel), which shows that $D^{xx} _{n\textbf{k}} = v ^{x} _{n\textbf{k}}\Omega ^{x} _{n\textbf{k}}$ is nonzero primarily for bands emanating from the highfold topological band crossings at $\Gamma$ and $R$.
 We find that the largest contributions to $D$ come from states near these topological nodes~\cite{SM}.
-Using effective $\textbf{k} \cdot\textbf{p}$ models, which accurately describe the bands that form the highfold crossings at $\Gamma$ and $R$ in the neighborhood of these nodes, we find that $D$ is constant above and below these points~\cite{SM, chiral_optical}.
+Effective $\textbf{k} \cdot\textbf{p}$ models, which accurately describe the bands that form the highfold crossings at $\Gamma$ and $R$, indicate that $D$ is constant above and below each of these nodes~\cite{SM, chiral_optical}.
 However, the presence of time-reversal symmetry requires that the Berry curvature be an odd function of the crystal momentum, $\boldsymbol{\Omega}_{n(-\textbf{k})} = -\boldsymbol{\Omega}_{n\textbf{k}}$.
 Consequently, the Berry curvature must vanish at the TRIMs in the vicinity of which the Berry curvature is large due to the presence of topologically charged point nodes~\cite{SM}.
 The result is an abrupt change in the Berry curvature near these points, which produces large $D^{xx}_{n\textbf{k}}$ (see Eq.
 12)~\cite{SM} leading to the formation of the valley and peak observed in the right panel of Figure 2a.
-We note that the presence of an $s_{2y}$ symmetry in SG198 enforces the vanishing of $D$ along the $\Gamma$-$X$ high-symmetry line~\cite{SM}(see left panel of Figure 2a).
+We note that the presence of an $s_{2y}$ symmetry in SG198 enforces the vanishing of $\Omega ^x _{n\textbf{k}}$ and $D^{xx}_{n\textbf{k}}$ along the $\Gamma$-$X$ high-symmetry line~\cite{SM}(see left panel of Figure 2a).

 Next, we calculate the energy dependence of $K$ and investigate its contributions by plotting the $K$-resolved energy spectrum (Fig. 2b).
 On account of its axial nature, $m^{x}_{n\textbf{k}}$ transforms identically to the Berry curvature under time-reversal and crystal symmetries.
 Thus, $m^{x}_{n\textbf{k}}$ also vanishes at the TRIMs and along certain high-symmetry lines~\cite{SM}.
 As was the case for $D^{xx}_{n\textbf{k}}$, $K^{xx}_{n\textbf{k}} = v ^{x} _{n\textbf{k}}m ^{x} _{n\textbf{k}}$ is nonzero for bands that form the highfold fermions at $\Gamma$ and $R$ and is largest for states near these band crossings~\cite{SM}.
 Our analytical results indicate that $K$ changes from a $ \beta(E-\epsilon _{\textrm{node}}) $ type energy dependence to $ \alpha \sqrt{E-\epsilon _{\textrm{node}}} + \beta(E-\epsilon _{\textrm{node}})$ ($\alpha , \beta \in \mathbb{R}^+$) across the 6f node at $R$, whereas across the 4f node at $\Gamma$, $K$ changes between $\propto \pm|E-\epsilon _{\textrm{node}}|$~\cite{SM}(right panel of Fig. 2b), which were previously predicted by Flicker, et al.~\cite{chiral_optical}.